How can we motivate ourselves to achieve our personal goals? Understanding what motivates you can help you get started!

-“Examples of the latter include social influence, health concerns and incentives provided by employers.”
+External factors include social influence, health concerns and incentives provided by employers.
 Both types of motivation can be helpful in different situations.
-Looking around us, it is clear that some people, like Joseph Schooling, are motivated enough to train 10 hours a day, while others struggle to get out of bed in the morning to pursue their personal goals.
+Looking around us, some people could be more motivated to train 10 hours a day, while others struggle to get out of bed in the morning to pursue their personal goals.

 Are some people genetically more motivated?
-“Although no recent studies have looked at how genetics and motivation are associated, psychologists know that personal traits are influenced by a strong genetic component.
+“Although no recent studies have looked at how genetics and motivation are associated, psychologists know that personality traits are influenced by a strong genetic component.
 A link between genes and motivation level is plausible,” says Ms Tan.
-Having said that, motivation is not just confined to the inside of an individual, but also exists in an interpersonal or environmental context.
+Motivation is not just confined to the inside of an individual but also exists in an interpersonal or environmental context.

-“A teenager might show little response to his mother who nags at him to exercise, but jumps at the suggestion by his girlfriend to join a gym class together — perhaps after she has shared about how an attractive male gym user had approached her while she was working out,” she says.
-“So yes, the world around us also influences our motivation and desire to change.”
+“A teenager might show little response to his mother who nags at him to exercise, but jumps at the suggestion by his girlfriend to join a gym class together — perhaps after she has shared about how a male gym user approached her,” she says.
+The world around us also influences our motivation and desire to change.

 These goals should be sufficiently challenging (but not unattainable), and specific.
-In promoting a diet change, for example, setting a goal of “I will eat less” is less specific and challenging than committing to “I will limit my food intake at dinner to one plate for the next two weeks.”
+In promoting a diet change, for example, setting a goal of “I will eat less” is not specific and more challenging than committing to “I will limit my food intake at dinner to one plate for the next two weeks.”
 Having a specific goal will help in making deliberate plans for reaching these goals and help you stay motivated.

 Ms Tan notes that while high levels of motivation typically lead to better outcomes, overconfidence is something to be wary of.
 “Overconfidence leads to setting unrealistic goals, which then drastically lowers motivation when these are not achieved,” she explains.

 Understanding motivation is also important for parents or employers.
-Nagging, shouting, or threatening is not a good way to get a child or subordinate to do something.
+Nagging, shouting, or threatening is not a good way to get someone to do something.
 A stick might be one way to get people to do things, but most people respond better to carrots.

-Try to make things fun.
+Try to make things fun and intrinsically rewarding.
 Most people respond better to activities that are enjoyable or rewarding.
-But be cautious when using incentives.
+However, be cautious when using incentives.
 Parents often use rewards to target extrinsic motivation, such as token systems, money, or extra time for playing video games.
 However, Ms Tan says that if this is “offered in a controlling manner, [it] decreases intrinsic motivation”.

 Read these next: